 A violation of the Connecticut data privacy law is an unfair trade practice under the Connecticut Unfair Trade Practices Act.

 The possible penalties the attorney general could seek to levy include:

 - Equitable remedies, including restitution, disgorgement, and injunctive relief

-For a business to be penalized under the CPDPOMA, the attorney general must win an enforcement action in court.
+For a business to be penalized under the CTDPA, the attorney general must win an enforcement action in court.

 The Connecticut privacy law is the most recent addition to the consumer privacy laws enacted in the US.
 As more states pass legislation to protect consumers, businesses that control or process consumer data must evaluate their privacy practices.